Everything You Need to Know to Design a Greener Home

 Number of Units: 28

-Touted as “the most environmentally sustainable building of its size in the Boston area,” per its website, this Southie standout promotes green living with a rooftop garden, solar panels, electric-vehicle charging stations, and more.
+Touted as “the most environmentally sustainable building of its size in the Boston area,” per its website, this Southie standout designed by Boston-based ICON Architecture promotes green living with a rooftop garden, solar panels, electric-vehicle charging stations, and more.

 Location: East Boston

 Non-toxic paints, a green-cleaning program, and recycled-content flooring help this waterfront residence achieve its LEED Gold certification, awarded by the U.S. Green Building Council.

 Also designed by ICON Architecture, this Concord Avenue dwelling, which—like the Distillery North—is Passive House–certified, sports triple-glazed windows, Energy Star appliances, and high-efficiency fixtures.

 From a voice-activated faucet to a dog treat–dispensing camera (yes, really), here are six Smart Home contraptions we’ve got our eyes on.

 Left Dog camera, $249, Furbo.
 Live video footage is just the tip of the iceberg for this HD camera, capable of tossing Fido treats and notifying you when he’s barking or there’s a home emergency.